Herbert Lee (activist)

 Herbert Lee (January 1, 1912 – September 25, 1961) was an American civil rights activist in Mississippi remembered as a proponent of voting rights for African Americans in that state, who had been disenfranchised since 1890.
 He was a charter member of the National Association for the Advancement of Colored People in Amite County and sought to enfranchise African-Americans by encouraging voter registration.

 In 1961, Lee assisted Bob Moses in his efforts to persuade locals to register.
 His activities were met with threats of reprisal by the white community, and Lee became one of the movement's earliest victims to white violence.
 He was murdered by Mississippi state representative E. H. Hurst in broad daylight at a cotton gin while delivering cotton near Liberty.

-Early life
+Personal life

 Herbert Lee was born in Liberty, Mississippi on January 1, 1912, to Albert Lee, a farmer, and his wife Elvira Turner.
 Lee lacked a formal education, but his wife, Prince Estella Melson of Helena, Louisiana, taught him how to sign his name.
 The couple had nine children together.
 By the 1950s, Lee built his dairy and cotton farms into successful businesses, profitable enough to support his large family.